Are you buying a listed home?

 Internal alterations

-While minor repairs and internal changes are allowed, significant structural modifications or removing original features may require approval, such as altering load-bearing walls, removing fireplaces, or changing room layouts.
+While minor repairs and internal changes are allowed, significant structural modifications or removing original features may require approval, such as altering walls, removing fireplaces, or changing room layouts.

 Specific restrictions